kube-reporting/metering-operator/Documentation/install-metering.md

 - A Kubernetes 1.8 cluster.
 - A StorageClass for dynamic volume provisioning. ([See con***REMOVED***guring metering][con***REMOVED***guring-metering] for more information.)
+- A Prometheus installation within the cluster con***REMOVED***gured to do Kubernetes cluster-monitoring.
+    - The prometheus-operator repository's [kube-prometheus instructions][kube-prometheus] are the standard way of achieving Prometheus cluster-monitoring.
+    - At a minimum, we require kube-state-metrics, node-exporter, and built-in Kubernetes target metrics.
 - 3.5GB Memory and 1.5 CPU Cores (1500 Millicores).
 - At least 1 node with 1.5GB available memory (the highest memory request for a single Operator Metering Pod)
     - Memory and CPU consumption may often be lower, but will spike when running reports, or collecting data for larger clusters.